lumirlumir/fork-eslint/docs/src/rules/require-await.md

 ## When Not To Use It

-Asynchronous functions are designed to work with promises such that throwing an error will cause a promise's rejection handler (such as `catch()`) to be called.
+Asynchronous functions are designed to work with Promises such that throwing an error will cause a Promise's rejection handler (such as `catch()`) to be called.
 For example:

 ```js
 async function fail() {